OWASP/owasp-mastg/Document/0x05b-Basic-Security_Testing.md

 ```

 The `com.google.android.keep.apk` file will be in your current directory.
 As you might imagine, this approach is a very convenient way to download APKs, especially with regards to automation.

+> You may use your own Google Play credentials or token.
+By default, gplaycli will use [an internally provided token](https://github.com/matlink/gplaycli/blob/3.26/gplaycli/gplaycli.py#L106 "gplaycli Fallback Token").

 ##### Extracting the App Package from the Device